matthew-dong-dev/personal-website/recruiter.md

  <!-- <a href="https://github.com/CAHLR" target="_blank">CAHL Research Lab</a> -->

 - Collaborated on both software development and machine learning research teams to build an AI driven <a href="https://askoski.berkeley.edu" target="_blank">academic planning platform</a> for UC Berkeley, including a course recommendation feature.
 Annual traffic to site includes 10% of the undergraduate population of 30k students.
-- Built and managed data pipeline using Apache Airflow incorporating campus APIs and registrar enrollment data dumps to retrain neural net model predictions and update MySQL DB tables used by system features.
+- Built and managed data pipeline using Apache Airflow that incorporated campus APIs and registrar enrollment data dumps to retrain neural net model predictions and update MySQL DB tables used by system features.
 - Engineered full stack features using Angular/Flask, helped containerize back-end service with Docker.
 - Berkeley, CA (May 2018 - Aug 2020)
 <!-- - Performed full-stack web development & testing and built the site's course catalog search feature. -->